murrayo/MUT/README.md

 There is also an option to output merged vmstat, iostat and mgstat as a csv file for you to work within other ways.

 Formatting and chart creation is driven from two yml files, I have included samples;

 `pretty_pButtons_input.yml` - instance details such as name and key disks eg: /dev/sde is sde.
 Also formatting details similar to yape.

 `pretty_pButtons_chart.yml` - Attributes of charts to produce.

 The workflow is;

 0. Edit `pretty_pButtons_input.yml` and  `pretty_pButtons_chart.yml`.

-Maybe run yape first to see what it is you want to look at at or deep dive in to.
+Maybe run yape first with default plots to see what it is you want to look at at or deep dive in to.

 You will need the disk /dev names for Database, Primary and Alternate Journal, WIJ, and Caché/IRIS disk.
-The can all be the same.
+They can all be the same.

+`yape --mgstat --vmstat --iostat pButtonsHTMLfilename.html`

 1. Create sqlite file using yape;

 `yape --filedb myfile.sqlite3 pButtonsHTMLfilename.html`

 2. Here is an example:

-`pretty_pButtons.py -f myfile.sqlite3 -s 10:00 -e 11:00 -p pretty_pButtons_input.yml -i -m -c pretty_pButtons_chart.yml -o ./pretty
+`pretty_pButtons.py -f myfile.sqlite3 -s 10:00 -e 11:00 -p pretty_pButtons_input.yml -i -m -c pretty_pButtons_chart.yml -o ./pretty`

 _**There is very little error checking in the script**_